psrenergy/psrio-docs/attributes.md

 ---

 Attributes are properties that characterize an object or, in the context of PSRIO, an expression.
 Expressions related to results of a PSR model, whose data can change over stages, scenarios, and blocks, for example, have a set of attributes in PSRIO that can be useful in some tasks.
-In the example below, we load the thermal generation, and the log shows some expression's attributes information.
+In the example below, we load the thermal generation:

 ``` lua
 thermal = Thermal();
 gerter = thermal:load("gerter");
 ```

+And the log shows some expression's attributes information:

 ```sh
 [info] Loading gerter (stages: 12 [1:12] [monthly] [10/2016], blocks: hour, scenarios: 1200, unit: GWh, agents: 3 [thermal])